-• Atmospheric river forecast to bring strong moisture to Utah, but unlikely snow, for most on Christmas.
+- Atmospheric river forecast to bring strong moisture to Utah, but not likely snow for most people on Christmas.

 SALT LAKE CITY — Dreaming of a white Christmas?
-You probably won't find it in Utah this year.
+You probably won't find it in most of Utah this year.

-The Beehive State is in line to receive a massive boost from an atmospheric river moving across the West, but KSL meteorologist Matt Johnson says unseasonably warm temperatures should keep snow lines fairly high until colder air arrives, which could be right after the holiday.
+The Beehive State is in line to receive a massive boost from an atmospheric river moving across the West, but unseasonably warm temperatures should keep snow lines fairly high until colder air arrives, which could be right after the holiday, says KSL meteorologist Matt Johnson.

 "(There will be) southerly flow as strong as ever at higher levels, so that's going to keep cold here out of here," he said.
 "I think our best chance for snow is increasing somewhat, late Friday into Saturday."